Hrx717/Healthcare-patient-management/README.md

 2. Splits and store the file content in config_dict dictionary.
 3. Modify some paramenters in config_dict like `ONBOOT, BOOTPROTO, and DEFROUTE`.
 4. Inditify the current IP-Address and Subnet Prefix of the device.
-5. Add new entried of IP-ADDR and PREFIX into the config_dict.
+5. Add new entries of IP-ADDR and PREFIX into the config_dict.
 6. Write update dictionary to new net_ifcfg.conf property file.
 7. Same dictionary data is also stored in net_ifcfg.json file.
 8. Test the working platform like windows or linux.